 Home reading is very important.

-Make sure you read regularly and get your parents/carers to sign your Home Reading Diary!
+Make sure you read regularly and get your parents/carers to sign your Home Reading Record!

-Use this website to help your child with reading.
-There are lots of ebooks, and even a parents' section.
+Use these websites to help your child with reading.
+There are lots of e-books, and even a parents' section.
 If your child uses this at home, write it in their reading record.